nirvdrum/nirvdrum.com/_posts/2009-05-10-alias-method-chain-closure-issue.markdown

 around_filter :increment_filter, [:number_printer, :square_printer]
 </code>

+`:number_printer` and `:square_printer` are two simple methods.
+They take a number in and print out its value or its square, respectively.  `:increment_filter` is a simple "around filter"; it augments a method by incrementing the input argument by 1 before executing the original method.
+Running both methods will produce the following in IRB:

 <code class="brush:ruby">
 >> number_printer 3
 4
 => nil
->> square_printer 4
+>> square_printer 5
-25
+36
 => nil
 </code>

-If your mindgrapes are hurting, you're in good company.
-It's confusing code, but it's also rather powerful.
-Likewise, it's wrapped in a library so we never need to look at it again.
-It's important to understand it for the purpose of this article, however.

-`:number_printer` and `:square_printer` are two simple methods.
-They take a number in and print out its value or its square, respectively.  `:increment_filter` is a simple "around filter"; it augments a method by incrementing the input argument by 1.
-This is why the IRB output looks like its off by 1.

-`around_filter` is where all the hard work is being done.
+`around_filter` is where all the hard work is being done and is where `alias_method_chain` is employed.
 It takes as its arguments a filter method name and a list of method names to decorate with that filter.
-For each method to decorate it defines a new "with" method for `alias_method_chain`.
-This newly defined method will call the filter, which will in turn call the original, undecorated method (the "without" method).
-Once this is all done, the `alias_method_chain` is made so that the original method name can be used to transparently call the decorated method.
+For each method to decorate it defines the required "with" method for `alias_method_chain`.
+This newly defined method will call the filter method (`increment_filter` in this case), which will in turn call the original, undecorated method (`number_printer_without_increment_filter` or `square_printer_without_increment_filter`) as a block.
+Once the "with" method is defined,  `alias_method_chain` is called so that the original method name can be used to transparently call the newly decorated method.

-This approach will work dandily, until you need to start decorating a method more than once.
+While convoluted (don't worry, it's wrapped up a library), this approach will work dandily until you need to start decorating a method more than once.
 For the sake of the example, I'll pretend that I actually want to increment each input argument as two.
 In reality, I'd likely want to apply a completely different filter.
 The outcome is precisely the same, but to keep things simple, I'll just apply the `:increment_filter` twice:

 <code class="brush:ruby">
 around_filter :increment_filter, [:number_printer, :square_printer]
 around_filter :increment_filter, [:number_printer, :square_printer]
 </code>

+Running this through IRB again, I'd expect to see `:number_printer` print out `2 + num` for argument `num`.
+Instead, the session actually looks like this:

 <code class="brush:ruby">
 >> number_printer 3